 In addition, European Aluminium is contributing to developing a European Commission-led approach to assessing the fire performance of facades.

 Pictured: The Markthal in Rotterdam (NL) which uses print on coated aluminium sheets

-The campaign showed the importance of aluminium, not only for making cars lightweight, but also for protecting battery boxes, facilitating charging infrastructure and its importance as a solution provider for green energy production.
-We also showed how aluminium smelters can be used to help balance the grid in a future where much of the energy production relies on less-stable sources such as wind and solar power.
+The campaign showed the importance of aluminium, not only for making cars lightweight, but also for protecting battery boxes, facilitating charging infrastructure and its importance solution in green energy production.
+We also showed how aluminium smelters can be used to help balance the grid, in a future where much of the energy production relies on less-stable sources such as wind and solar power.

-The film was promoted through our social media channels and attracted considerable interest, gathering over 23.000 views.
+The film was promoted through our social media channels and attracted considerable the interest, gathering than XX views and XX in 2018.

 We also took part in an official side event at the COP 24 in Poland in December, discussing electro mobility.
 The importance of a Europe-wide build-up of charging infrastructure was one of the many topics discussed.